Mx. Brighton Brooks

 What is it like working with me?

 Some people feel stuck in their heads, or experience times when words are not enough.
 Somatic therapies offer unique “bottom up” opportunities using movement, breath, and neurobiology to understand what you are experiencing and how to better support yourself holistically.
 Particularly in working with trauma recovery, we can explore and practice ways of being present to create a different perspective and relationship to events in the past.
+Expressive arts provides yet another tool for “getting things out” and challenging our own preconceived notions about trust, self-worth, and safety.

 Chat with me